Zarete/GLGit/README.md

 We also consider to implement a `Convolve` Class which has the purpose to make easier the implementation of the Gaussian Blur and mean filter implementations.
 Thus, those would be implemented by simply calling this class and specifying the paramaters adapted in agreement with the operation to apply.

 ## References
+1. Rasband, W.S., ImageJ, U. S. National Institutes of Health, Bethesda, Maryland, USA, https://imagej.nih.gov/ij/, 1997-2016.

+2. S. Kadam.
+Parallelization of Low-Level Computer Vision Algorithms on Clusters.
+In AMS ’08: Proceedings of the 2008 Second Asia International Conference on Modelling & Simulation (AMS), pages 113–118, Washington, DC, USA, 2008.
+IEEE Computer Society.
+ISBN: 978-0-7695-3136-6.

+3. Robert Hummel and David Loew.
+Computing Large-Kernel Convolutions of Images.
+Technical report, New York University, Courant Institute of Mathematical Sciences, 1986.

+4. B. Jähne.
+Digital Image Processing.
+Springer, 5th edition, 2002.

+5. Jan J, Engineers I of E. Digital Signal Filtering, Analysis and Restoration.
+IET; 2000.
+430 p.

+6. R. N. Bracewell.
+Fourier Analysis and Imaging.
+Springer, 2006

-[^MAT2007]: MATT HALL.
+7. MATT HALL.
 Smooth operator: Smoothing seismic interpretations and attributes.
 The Leading Edge.
 2007 Jan;26(1):16–20.

-[^GAJ2011]: Gajanand Gupta.
+8. Gajanand Gupta.
 Algorithm for Image Processing Using Improved Median Filter and Comparison of Mean, Median and Improved Median Filter.
 International Journal of Soft Computing and Engineering (IJSCE) ISSN.
 2011 Nov;Volume-1(Issue-5):2231–307.

-[^BJA2002]: B. Jähne.
-Digital Image Processing.
-Springer, 5th edition, 2002.

-[^JAN2000]: Jan J, Engineers I of E. Digital Signal Filtering, Analysis and Restoration.
-IET; 2000.
-430 p.

-[^RNB2006]: R. N. Bracewell.
-Fourier Analysis and Imaging.
-Springer, 2006

-[^ROB1986]: Robert Hummel and David Loew.
-Computing Large-Kernel Convolutions of Images.
-Technical report, New York University, Courant Institute of Mathematical Sciences, 1986.

-[^SKA2008]: S. Kadam.
-Parallelization of Low-Level Computer Vision Algorithms on Clusters.
-In AMS ’08: Proceedings of the 2008 Second Asia International Conference on Modelling & Simulation (AMS), pages 113–118, Washington, DC, USA, 2008.
-IEEE Computer Society.
-ISBN: 978-0-7695-3136-6.

-[^IMAGEJ] : Rasband, W.S., ImageJ, U. S. National Institutes of Health, Bethesda, Maryland, USA, https://imagej.nih.gov/ij/, 1997-2016.

 </span>